To be a successful salesperson, you need to have a particular set of skills.

 While it can be tempting for reps to solely focus on hitting their personal numbers, sales is truly a team effort and collaboration is a must for creating a frictionless sales process.

 Whether a rep needs to work with their marketing organization to ensure a smooth hand-off during the sales process, or is focused on collaborating with their prospect to reach a mutually beneficial agreement, salespeople should be agreeable and able to effectively work with people internal and external to their team to reach business goals.

 10. Social Selling

 If you think social media can only be leveraged by the marketing department, think again.
 Social selling, or researching and connecting with potential buyers using social media platforms, is an important skill for sales reps.

 It’s worth noting, however, that social selling is only effective when done properly.
 That means reps shouldn’t flock to social media spamming user inboxes with unsolicited messages and flooding their timelines with promotional posts.
 Instead, reps should start by optimizing their professional social media profiles to attract potential customers, and take a thoughtful approach to outreach on the appropriate platforms at the appropriate times.

 The ability to build relationships is critical for all reps, and is especially important for those who sell higher-priced or B2B goods.
 The higher the value of a product, the more buyers want to establish trust with those they are buying from.
 When a rep is able to cultivate meaningful relationships with their buyers and decision makers, they’re more equipped to navigate the sales process.

 12. Following Up

-That means by not following up with prospects reps are sabotaging their chances at success.
-By refining your follow-up skills, you can increase your closed-won potential.
+By not following up with prospects, you’re sabotaging your chances at success.
+Be sure to refine your follow-up skills to increase your closed-won potential.